Randal Grichuk Player Props: Rockies vs. Reds

-Randal Grichuk -- .184 average over his past 10 games -- will be in action for the Colorado Rockies against the Cincinnati Reds, with Brandon Williamson on the mound, on June 19 at 7:10 PM ET.
+On Wednesday, Randal Grichuk (.268 on-base percentage in past 10 games, 92 points below season-long percentage) and the Colorado Rockies face the Cincinnati Reds, whose starting pitcher will be Andrew Abbott.
+First pitch is at 12:35 PM ET.

-He had two hits (going 2-for-4 with a double) in his most recent appearance against the Braves.
+He had a hitless showing in his previous game (0-for-1) against the Reds.

 Randal Grichuk Game Info & Props vs. the Reds